-6 Conclusion
+6 Conclusions

 In soccer playing robotic competitions, control and self-localization of robots need to be simple, timeefficient, and reliable.
 Obtaining a transfer function for an omni-directional system is very complicated and also requires tuning by a trail-and-error procedure that may take long time in practice.
 In this study, PID and PD controllers were used for position and orientation controls, respectively.
 Therefore a simplified model of an omni-directional robotic system was developed for tuning the PID and PD coefficients of the robots' position and orientation control, respectively.
-Then. the controller parameters were set using a simplified model by taking into account the effect of noise.
+Then, controller parameters were set using a simplified model by taking into account the effect of noise.
 The adopted strategy proved its effectiveness in robotic competitions.

 In order to reduce positioning error, a hybrid self-localization method with fused odometry and vision-based localization was proposed.
 Using the geometrical properties of circles, the exact position of the robot in the field was determined.
 Next, a sensitivity analysis was conducted to determine the inaccurate points in the field.
 For those points, the flags were used as landmarks in the corners to overcome such difficulty.
 The resultant techniques were developed and tested on the real field.
 The test results showed that typical asymmetric errors for omni-directional mobile robots were reduced drastically on those areas.
 The improvement of performance was more than 80% in position and orientation in comparison with the case of using only the purely odometric localization.
+The advantageous performance of the proposed system was also demonstrated by comparing it with the previous compatible approaches.